-The Zero Waste Project Team is comprised of staff from the Mayor’s Office, Council Member’s offices, the City Coordinator’s office; the Department of Public Works and the Department of Regulatory Services.
+The Zero Waste Project Team was comprised of staff from the offices of the Mayor, Council, City Coordinator’s; Department of Public Works and the Health Department.

-The draft plan was released on September 6, 2017 and the final plan will be brought to the City's Transportation & Public Works Council Committee on November 28, 2017 and adopted by the City Council on December 8, 2017.
+The draft plan was released on September 6, 2017 and the final plan was brought to the City's Transportation & Public Works Council Committee on November 28, 2017 and adopted by the City Council on December 8, 2017.

 Zero Waste plan documents: